GeneGenius/DataScienceJourney/README.md

 # DataScienceJourney
-This contains all studies and project I have worked on
+This contains all data-related studies and projects I have worked on